NENA911/NG911GISDataModel/postgresql/postgresql_data_model_initial_data_template.md

 /* *****************************************************************************
-   nena.ServiceBoundary_URNs Initial Data
+   nena.ServiceURN Initial Data
    Source:  TBD based on Working Group Direction
    ************************************************************************** */
---DELETE FROM nena.ServiceBoundary_URNs;
+--DELETE FROM nena.ServiceURN;
-INSERT INTO nena.ServiceBoundary_URNs VALUES
+INSERT INTO nena.ServiceURN VALUES
 	('urn:service:sos','The generic ''sos'' service reaches a public safety answering point (PSAP), which in turn dispatches aid appropriate to the emergency.')
 ,	('urn:service:sos.ambulance','This service identifier reaches an ambulance service that provides emergency medical assistance and transportation.')
 ,	('urn:service:sos.animal-control','Animal control typically enforces laws and ordinances pertaining to animal control and management, investigates cases of animal abuse, educates the community in responsible pet ownership and wildlife care, and provides for the housing and care of homeless animals, among other animal-related services.')